nextflow-io/website/content/blog/2023/the-state-of-nextflow-and-kubernetes.md

 We have changed the default behavior of CPU requests for the K8s executor.
 Before, a single number in a Nextflow resource request (e.g., `cpus = 8`) was interpreted as both a “request” (lower bound) and a “limit” (upper bound) in the Pod definition.
 However, setting an explicit CPU limit in K8s is increasingly seen as an anti-pattern (see [this blog post](https://home.robusta.dev/blog/stop-using-cpu-limits) for an explanation).
 The bottom line is that it is better to specify a request without a limit, because that will ensure that each task has the CPU time it requested, while also allowing the task to use more CPU time if it is available.
 Unlike other resources like memory and disk, CPU time is compressible — it can be given and taken away without killing the application.

 We have also updated the Docker integration in Nextflow to use [CPU shares](https://www.batey.info/cgroup-cpu-shares-for-docker.html), which is the mechanism used by [Kubernetes](https://www.batey.info/cgroup-cpu-shares-for-kubernetes.html) and [AWS Batch](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definitions) under the hood to define expandable CPU requests.
 These changes make the behavior of CPU requests in Nextflow much more consistent across executors.
-And if you still want to define a CPU limit, you can do so using the new request/limit syntax (see below).

 ### CSI ephemeral volumes